-The Minnesota Elite Athlete Development Program (MEADP), now in its eighteenth year, is accepting applications for its 2017 grants.
+The Minnesota Elite Athlete Development Program (MEADP), now in its nineteenth year, is accepting applications for its 2018 grants until November 30, 2017.

 MEADP grants will be given to selected Minnesota athletes engaged in open division long distance running competition.
 In selecting grantees, the MEADP committee will focus, in addition to the above qualifications, on the following criteria:

 - The athlete’s current state of athletic accomplishment

 - The athlete’s potential for further athletic accomplishment

 - The extent to which a grant will assist the athlete in reaching his or her full athletic potential